rogiervandergeer/pydargs/README.md

 with the following arguments

-`entrypoint --file defaults.json --b xyz`
+`entrypoint --config-file defaults.json --b xyz`

 would result in `Config(a=1, b="xyz")`.